Pete Thomas (American football): Professional statistics

 Source: (Note: Thomas' ArenaFan profile says he completed 166 passes for 2,074 yards and 42 touchdowns in 2016, but official AFL sources have been used for this article and they say he completed 167 passes for 2,086 yards and 43 touchdowns.)

 Coaching career

 Thomas spent a spring as the wide receivers coach for the Texas A&M–Kingsville Javelinas.
 He also spent time coaching at his alma mater Valhalla High School.
 In 2017, he joined the Appalachian State Mountaineers as an offensive graduate assistant under head coach Scott Satterfield.
 Thomas was promoted to offensive quality control coach in 2018 and also served as the interim quarterbacks coach for the 2018 New Orleans Bowl.

 Thomas then followed Satterfield to the University of Louisville and served as the quality control specialist for the Louisville Cardinals from 2019 to 2020, and the quarterbacks coach from 2021 to 2022.

 In December 2022, Thomas followed Satterfield to the University of Cincinnati, becoming the quarterbacks coach of the Cincinnati Bearcats.
+Following the conclusion of the 2025 season, Thomas was promoted to co-offensive coordinator along with offensive line coach Nic Cardwell, while maintaining his role as quarterbacks coach.